searchbox/solr-suggester/README.md

 the parameters and workflow are very similar to the Solr Suggester so that a low learning curve and rapid installation are possible.

+This Solr plugin is based on the research paper "Query Suggestions in the Absence of Query Logs" (see folder resources) written by Sumit Bhatia, Debapriyo Majumdar and Prasenjit Mitra.

 Getting Started
 ---------------
 Add the following request handler to the appropriate solrconfig.xml: